Old Stories Die Hard – when (organic) marketing blinds us to reality

 Tuesday, December 2, 2025

-Alphons Piatti has been an organic farmer for 40 years, served as head of Bio Austria, and rejects any form of genetic engineering.
-All the more surprising that he openly addresses the 'fundamental self-deception of his own sector' in an ORF documentary: 'If you tell someone: you always believed that everything in organic farming was produced without mutagenesis – well, they will probably be surprised.'
-And he asks the crucial question: 'How do we deal with this?'
+Alphons Piatti has been an organic farmer for 40 years, served for many years as chairman of Bio Austria, and rejects all forms of genetic engineering.
+All the more astonishing, then, that he speaks openly in an ORF documentary about the fundamental self-deception of his own profession: 'If you tell them: you always thought everything in organic farming was produced without mutagenesis – well, they will probably be surprised.» He raises the question: «How do we deal with that?'

-The documentary offers the answer: 'Perhaps by serving consumers the facts: mutagenesis is genetic engineering!'
-This is true scientifically as well as legally: 'According to a ruling of the European Court of Justice (ECJ, July 2018), organisms produced through traditional, undirected mutation breeding are classified as genetically modified organisms (GMOs).
-However, they are exempt from all provisions of GMO legislation, including approval and labelling obligations.'
+This question is addressed in the ORF documentary: 'Perhaps by serving consumers some facts: mutagenesis is genetic engineering!'
+This is true from a scientific as well as from a legal perspective: 'According to a ruling of the European Court of Justice (ECJ, July 2018), organisms produced through this traditional, undirected mutation breeding are ‘genetically modified organisms’ (GMOs).
+These, however, are exempt from all provisions of GMO legislation and are therefore not subject to any approval or labelling requirements.'

-But marketing blinds the (organic) retail sector to this reality: at the end of November 2025, REWE, dm, Alnatura, dennree and Rapunzel sent an open letter to Members of the European Parliament, demanding that full labelling requirements for plants bred via classical mutagenesis be extended to new breeding methods.
-This came ahead of another 'trilogue' between the Council, Parliament and Commission, where the Danish Presidency aims for a political agreement.
+But marketing blinds the (organic) retail sector to this reality.
+At the end of November 2025, the companies REWE, dm, Alnatura, dennree and Rapunzel issued an open letter calling on Members of the European Parliament to extend the full labelling requirement for foods derived from plants bred using classical genetic engineering also to the new breeding methods.
+This was in view of the 'trilogue' meetings taking place in early December in Brussels between the Council of Ministers, the European Parliament and the European Commission.

-If they prevail, it would create a paradox: two plants could carry exactly the same mutation.
-One – without any label – would have been produced through classical, untargeted mutagenesis, carrying many additional random mutations.
-The other, created through modern, precise mutagenesis, would have to be labelled, even though it is indistinguishable from the first.
+If we continue along this path in Switzerland, the paradox will remain: two plants could carry exactly the same mutation.
+One – without a label – would have been produced through classical, undirected mutagenesis and would contain numerous additional random mutations in its genome.
+The other would have been produced using new, precise mutagenesis techniques and would have to be labelled – even though it cannot be distinguished from the first.

-So the question truly is: how do we deal with this?
-Scientifically, the sensible answer would be: drop the labelling requirement for both.
-Don’t like that?
-Then the only consistent option from a scientific standpoint would be to label all plants produced through mutagenesis – i.e. through genetic engineering.
-And there are many, as Professor Kai Purnhagen from the University of Bayreuth notes: 'If mutagenesis had not been exempted from GMO legislation, an estimated 80–90% of cereal products on the European market would have to be labelled as GMOs.'
+One may therefore rightly ask: how should we deal with this?
+A sensible approach would certainly be to follow the science and abandon the labelling requirement for both.
+This is exactly what the EU has now initiated.
+Prefer not to?
+Then, from a scientific point of view, the only remaining option would be mandatory labelling for all plants produced through mutagenesis – that is, through genetic engineering.
+And that would be a lot of them, as Professor Kai Purnhagen of the University of Bayreuth notes: 'If mutagenesis had not been exempted from GMO legislation, an estimated 80–90% of cereal products on the European market would have to be labelled as GMOs.'

-Many consumers – organic or not – would be surprised to learn how much genetic engineering they’ve eaten in recent years.
-The same applies to Switzerland, where opponents of biotechnology launched an initiative stating: 'Anyone placing genetically modified organisms on the market must label them as such.'
-If adopted, this would trigger a genuine labelling avalanche.
-But such transparency is apparently not what the initiators have in mind.
+Many consumers – whether organic or not – would therefore discover with some surprise that they have eaten quite a lot of genetic engineering in recent years.
+This also applies to Switzerland, where opponents of genetic engineering have launched an initiative whose text states: 'Anyone placing genetically modified organisms on the market must […] label them as such.'
+Adoption of this initiative would therefore unleash a veritable avalanche of declarations.
+But such transparency is presumably not in the interest of the initiators.

 Old habits die hard, as the saying goes.
-And the current debate on labelling requirements for new breeding techniques shows: this also applies to the marketing narratives of certain organic apostles.
+And the current debate on labelling requirements for the new breeding techniques shows: this also applies to the marketing narratives of certain organic advocates.

 Sources